ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2021-02-07-eclipse-defining-custom-macros-for-indexer.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: How to define macros for the Eclipse builder and indexer so it indexes your code correctly
+excerpt: "## Problem: Eclipse won't index my project correctly, and parts of it are blacked out!

+Eclipse has a _really smart and good code indexer._ That's why I use it!
+This allows you to **Ctrl** + **Click** on any function name, "
 tags:
   - programming
   - eclipse